Built-in Plugin

 is the number ofreviewers

-If the current number of reviewers or assignees is less than count
+If the number of existing reviewers or assignees is < count

-, the list will be supplemented to reach the specified count.
+, then fill up to the specified count.

 exclude